27 November 2024

 I hope this has inspired you to take a trip to see this wonderful living fossil and start your own unique project with these very special leaves.

-If you need any help or tips please don't hesitate to contact me.
+If you need any help / tips please don't hesitate to contact me.

 1 October 2024